-The portrait still hangs in the Plenary Hall.
-The changing Senate Across the centuries, the role of the Senate has continued to be a source of discussion.
+The changing Senate

+Across the centuries, the role of the Senate has continued to be a source of discussion.
 The number of members and their period of office have changed several times.
 Despite this, the bicameral system has been maintained and the Senate has always had a clearly-defined role alongside that of the House of Representatives.
 Currently, the parliamentary system has again become the subject of discussion.
 The work of a government committee established in 2017 to review the system is still ongoing.